synapticswarm/MiniJVM/README.md

 ###### Maintained by FFY00 (Anubis)

-- Maven now can properly build this project
+- Build is now properly working for maven

 ## Some screenshots: